msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 - The "property set" (Tuya classed as 'status' - Read enabled, and 'instruction' - Write enabled) of a device is defined using "code" (i.e. Tuya name for a property, like 'switch_1' or 'cycle_time') and then mapped to native DPs.
 The devices are grouped in 554 'standard categories' (@ 12/2023, see 'Get Category List' API).

 > **TuyaDAEMON** manages devices individually and defines access rules on a single DP basis.
 This allows users to specialize individual devices based on their function.
-In object-oriented programming terms, users can define  _single_derived devices_. <br> For instance, the [1CH switch](https://github.com/msillano/tuyaDAEMON/blob/main/devices/switch-1CH/device_switch-1CH.pdf), when employed as a [tuya-bridge](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaTRIGGER), has its "countdown" property unavailable to users (check [note 2](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaTRIGGER#mqtt-tuya_bridge-tests-requres-core_mqtt)) due to its prior utilization for "trigger" purposes.
+In object-oriented programming terms, users can define  _single_derived devices_. <br> For instance, a [1CH switch](https://github.com/msillano/tuyaDAEMON/blob/main/devices/switch-1CH/device_switch-1CH.pdf), when employed as a [tuya-bridge](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaTRIGGER), has its "countdown" property unavailable to users (check [note 2](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaTRIGGER#mqtt-tuya_bridge-tests-requres-core_mqtt)) due to its prior utilization for "trigger" purposes.

 The space abstraction
 > "A space defines the geographical location, area, and layout information of IoT scenes, and displays the topological relationship between various smart devices in a tree structure."